adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page70" title="70"/>

-## “Sun and shadow and winds of spring”
+## “Sun and Shadow and Winds of Spring”

 | <span style="font-variant:small-caps;">Sun</span> and shadow and winds of spring,
 | Love and laughter and hope and fame,